British Virgin Islands 2021 Commission of Inquiry

 The report made a total of 49 recommendations, including four overarching recommendations.
 Most significantly amongst them, the report recommended that the Territory's Constitution be suspended and reviewed, and that the United Kingdom should reimpose direct rule over the islands for an initial period of up to two years.
 The UK Foreign Secretary, Liz Truss, dispatched Overseas Minister Amanda Milling to the British Virgin Islands for urgent talks as a result.
 The report recommended that direct rule be conducted in conjunction with an 'Advisory Council' of people from the Territory, referring to the "huge pool of talent and wisdom in the BVI".

 In an apparently unrelated incident, after the inquiry concluded and the report had been delivered, but before it was published, the Premier, Andrew Fahie, was arrested in Miami relating to charges of conspiracy to import drugs and money laundering.

 Acting Premier Natalio Wheatley issued a statement saying he was "very concerned" by the recommendations, and later confirmed that direct rule was "not acceptable".
+On 8 June 2022, subordinate UK legislation was made allowing for direct rule for the islands.
+However, the British government confirmed on that date that it would not in fact suspend the Territory's constitution, despite the recommendation by the Commission of Inquiry.